Hyperdimension Neptunia: Hyperdimension Neptunia (2010)

 Remade as Hyperdimension Neptunia Re;Birth 1 released in 2013, Hyperdimension Neptunia Re;Birth 1 Plus in 2018, and Neptunia re★Verse in 2020.

 Hyperdimension Neptunia mk2 (2011)

-The second game the series.
-It introduced gameplay mechanics and new set of characters, as well as interpretations of the previous onces, that became a mainstay in the series.
-The game's plot tackles more about the major consequences on video game piracy, albeit presented in a black-and-white manner.
-It was later remade as Hyperdimension Neptunia Re;Birth 2: Sisters Generation which was initially released in 2014 for PlayStation Vita and Steam.
+The second game in the series.
+It introduced gameplay mechanics, new characters, and interpretations of the previous ones, which became a mainstay in the series.
+The game's plot tackles more about the major consequences of video game piracy, albeit presented in a black-and-white manner.
+It was later remade as Hyperdimension Neptunia Re; Birth 2: Sisters Generation which was initially released in 2014 for PlayStation Vita and Steam.

 Hyperdimension Neptunia Victory (2012)

 The third game in the series, which mainly takes in an alternate dimension and is based around gaming culture around the early generations until the sixth-generation era of gaming.
 It received an enhanced version for the PlayStation Vita and Steam as Hyperdimension Neptunia Re;Birth 3: V Generation which was initially released in 2014.